World Cup: Fans buzzing but nervous for Wales v Ukraine play-off final

 The sun is yet to make an appearance - there is a yellow warning for thunderstorms in place - but the Wales fans definitely have in their red shirts, bucket hats and scarves.

-Tom Ryan, from Llantrisant, Rhondda Cynon Taf, said he was nervous as all the world was going to be against Wales on Sunday, but added he reckoned they will be able to beat Ukraine, and guessed a two-nil win.
+Tom Ryan, from Llantrisant, Rhondda Cynon Taf, said he was nervous as all the world was going to be against Wales on Sunday, but added he reckoned they will be able to beat Ukraine, guessing a two-nil win.

 Dan Thomas, from Llanllwni, Carmarthenshire, said: "It's such a big game, there is so much pressure, we are so close, we just don't want to bottle it.
-It's the best chance we have had for a long time.
+It's the best chance we have had for a long time."

-Elizbeth Ferrar, Lowri Lloyd-Jones, Leah Morgan and Jessica Haynes, are all friends from Swansea University, who have come across to the Welsh capital to watch the game at the stadium.
+Elizabeth Ferrar, Lowri Lloyd-Jones, Leah Morgan and Jessica Haynes, are all friends from Swansea University who have come across to the Welsh capital to watch the game at the stadium.

 Lowri said: "We are buzzing, we have to put politics aside, we have to go into the game and we have got to win.